Interpretation templates

 scatterplot + stat_cor(p.accuracy = 0.001, r.accuracy = 0.01)

-There is no significant correlation between the age in years and education in years since the p-value is higher than .05.
+There is a significant correlation between television screen time and percentage of time use at work using electronic technologies since the p-value is less than .05.

 Slides: correlation